-The text covers and expresses reverence for Vishnu, Shiva, and Shakti with equal enthusiasm.
-The Kurma Purana, like other Puranas, includes legends, mythology, geography, Tirtha (pilgrimage), theology, and a philosophical Gita.
+The text is named after the tortoise avatar of Vishnu.
+The critical edition of the Kurma Purana has 95 chapters.
+Tradition believes that the Kurma Purana text had 17,000 verses, the extant manuscripts have about 6,000 verses.
+The original core of the text may have been composed about the start of the 8th-century CE.
+The text covers and expresses reverence for Vishnu, Shiva and Shakti with equal enthusiasm.
+The Kurma Purana, like other Puranas, includes legends, mythology, geography, Tirtha (pilgrimage), theology and a philosophical Gita.
 The notable aspect of its Gita, also called the Ishvara Gita, is that it is Shiva who presents ideas similar to those found in the Bhagavad Gita.